MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-indepth.md

 [!INCLUDE [gateway-rewrite](includes/gateway-rewrite.md)]

-The information from this article has moved to several articles across the Power BI and general docs.
+We moved the information from this article to several articles across the Power BI and general docs.
 Follow the links under each heading to find the relevant content.

 ## How the gateway works